w3c/window-management/additional_explorations.md

 ### New `ScreenInfo` properties to consider as use cases arise

+* `id`: A temporary generated per-origin unique ID; reset when cookies are deleted.
+  * May be useful for persisting window placement preferences for certain screens.
+* `pointerTypes`: The set of PointerTypes supported by the screen.
+  * May be useful for placing control panels on touch-screens and drawing surfaces on screens with pen support.
 * `accelerometer`: True if the display has an accelerometer.
   * May be useful for showing immersive controls (e.g. game steering wheel).
   * Not web-exposed